shakes76/PatternFlow/recognition/47286238_ISIC_Improved_UNET/README.md

 Where the subfolders labeled data contain the images to be input into the network, along with the dataset metadata csv file; the subfolders labeled truth contain the ground truth masks corresponding to the images in data.

 ### Preparation
 This algorithm operates on the ISIC Challenge 2017 Dataset.
 Each element of the dataset, upon retrieval by the data loader, is resized to become 128x128 to reduce memory consumption and training time.
 Each image is read as an RGB image and has their RGB values normalized (elementwise division by 255) such that they fall between 0 and 1.
+The resulting image is stored as a tensor.

 ### Train-Test-Validation Split
 When training the model, the algorithm loads 800 training elements (i.e. image-mask pairs) at a time, though it shuffles the loader per epoch, effectively covering the majority of if not entire training set (2000 elements) over a total of epochs.
 Due to time and resource constraints, only 100 of the 150 total elements of the validation set are used to measure the validation metrics during training.
 In measuring the model's performance against the test set, the entire test set of 600 image-mask pairs is used.